 Ofsted, May 2014: 'Disabled pupils and those with special educational needs are extremely well supported by teachers and teaching assistants, in and out of classes.
 They are fully included in all aspects of school activity.'

-Positive parent feedback, progress tracking, test results and successful transition by SEND pupils from class to class and on to Secondary Education also help us to evaluate our provision.
+As well as the Charter Mark mentioned above, positive parent feedback, progress tracking, test results and successful transition by SEND pupils from class to class and on to Secondary Education also help us to evaluate our provision.